jaywardell/MatchedText/README.md

 #  MatchedText

-a SwiftuI View that highlights the parts of a String to are found within another String.
+a SwiftuI View that highlights the parts of a String that are found within another String.